Chapter 5: Welcome Back to The Phoenix Group

 Elena's POV

 Five years later, I stepped off my private jet at JFK, smirking.
-The freezing New York air hit me like a slap—bringing back all the memories I'd been trying to forget for five years.
+The freezing New York air hit me like a slap - dragging back all the memories I'd been trying to ditch for five whole years.

 "Welcome back, Ms. Huntington."
-Michael stood by the car, ever the perfect assistant.
-His eyes scanned me with professional concern.
+My assistant, Michael, stood by the car, the perfect little assistant as always.
+His eyes scanned me with worry look.
 "After such a long flight—"

 "I'm fine," I cut him off and slid into the backseat.
 "Report."

-He got in and pulled out his tablet.
+He slipped in beside me and whipped out his tablet.
 "Everyone's talking about Phoenix Group's CEO finally making a public appearance."

 "And Reginald?"

 "Still thinks you're hiding in France."
 Michael couldn't hide his amusement.
-"Their investigators were checking every luxury hotel in Paris last week."
+"His investigators were checking every luxury hotel in Paris last week."

-Actually, I had originally left the country with a broken heart, planning to pursue Finance.
+Actually, I had originally left the country with a broken heart, planning to hide away in France.
 I'd even bought my plane ticket.
-However, on my way to the airport, I'd encountered members of the Huntington family.
+However, on my way to the airport, I'd encountered some men sent by the Huntington family.
 They were in New York looking for someone and were convinced that I was the person they sought.

-Instead of boarding that flight to France, I had ended up being taken to their family estate in England, where they had helped me conceal my whereabouts.
+Instead of boarding that flight to France, I had ended up being taken to the Huntington Estate in England, where they had helped me conceal my whereabouts...

-During my five - year stay with the Huntingtons, I had delved deep into the truth about that fateful Stewart family dinner party.
-To my shock, I had discovered that I wasn't the Stewarts' biological daughter.
-This revelation completely transformed me.
+During my five - year stay with the Huntingtons, I had delved deep into the dirt about that nightmare Stewart family dinner party.
+And what I discovered was beyond shocking - I wasn't the Stewarts' biological daughter.

 So if Reginald thought he could manipulate me or even find me... well, things weren't as simple as they used to be.

-I let out a harsh laugh.
+I threw my head back with a harsh laugh.
 "Idiots.
 How's our plan coming along?"

-"Richard Vanderbilt's birthday gala is tomorrow night.
-Every big name in tech and finance will be there."
-Michael's fingers moved across his tablet.
+"Richard Vanderbilt's birthday gala is tonight.
+Every big shot in tech and finance will be there."
+Michael reached into his jacket and pulled out a black envelope.
 "The invitation arrived this morning."

 "'The CEO of Phoenix Group.'"
-He paused.
-"No one outside our inner circle knows you're the one behind Phoenix's success.
-The media's still debating if the mysterious CEO is even male or female."
+He paused, a glint in his eye.
+"Nobody outside our inner circle knows you're the mastermind behind Phoenix's rise.
+The media's still battling it out over whether the mystery CEO has a dick or not."

 "Should I confirm we're coming?"

-"Of course."
-My smile grew colder.
-"What's a party without a surprise guest?"
+"Damn right."
+My smile grew sharper.
+"What's a party without a surprise guest who makes everyone shit their pants?"

-I closed my eyes, remembering how kind the old man had been during those three hellish years.
-Richard, Reginald's grandfather, was the only one who saw through my act, the only one who treated me like a real Vanderbilt.
+I closed my eyes, my chest tightening as I remembered how kind the old man had been during those three hellish years.
+Richard, Reginald's grandpa, was the only one who saw through my act, the only one who treated me like a real Vanderbilt.

 "Ms. Huntington?"
 Michael's voice snapped me back.
 "Straight to Phoenix Group?"

-The whispers started the moment I walked into Phoenix Group's gleaming lobby.
-The front desk staff tried to act normal, but I caught every whispered word.
+The whispers kicked off the second I strutted into Phoenix Group's gleaming lobby.
+The front desk staff tried to play it cool, but I caught every hushed word, my ears burning with satisfaction.

 "Is that her?
 The actual CEO?"